altairengineering/mistral_plugins/output/mistral_fluentbit/readme.rst

   The name of an environment variable, the value of which should be stored by the plug-in.
 This option can be specified multiple times.

-The options would normally be included in a plug-in configuration file, such as
+The options would normally be included in a Mistral configuration file, such as

 ::

-   PLUGIN,OUTPUT
+    plugin:

-   PLUGIN_PATH,/path/to/mistral_fluentbit
+        path: /path/to/mistral_fluentbit

-   INTERVAL,1
+        interval: 1

-   PLUGIN_OPTION,--host=127.0.0.1
+        options:
-   PLUGIN_OPTION,--port=5170
+            host: 127.0.0.1
-   PLUGIN_OPTION,--var=USER
+            port: 5170
-   PLUGIN_OPTION,--var=SHELL
+            error: /path/to/mistral_fluentbit.log
-   PLUGIN_OPTION,--error=/path/to/mistral_fluentbit.log
+        var:

-   END
+            USER: yes

-To enable the output plug-in you should set the ``MISTRAL_PLUGIN_CONFIG`` environment variable to point at the plug-in configuration file.
+            SHELL: yes